anguoyuan/Pixel_retrieval-Segmented_instance_retrieval/README.md

 ### Prerequisites

-Our server is broken now; we are fixing it.
 1. **Download Pixel-Level Labels**: Download and extract our pixel-level labels from [here](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/pixel_retrieval_benchmarks.rar).

 2. **Download Example Result**: We provide an example result using the 'sift sp' method.
 Download and extract it from [this link](https://sgvr.kaist.ac.kr/~guoyuan/Segment_retrieval/results.rar).